 Check out a competitive Street Fighter 6 tier list in the image below.

-S tier: Top fighters in Street Fighter 6
+S tier: Top characters in Street Fighter 6

 It’s a tier for the characters that demonstrate the best results in the current SF6 meta.

-Ed is not as popular around the world as he is in Japan.
-Whenever there is a tournament in this country, like Japan Super Premier, many players pick Ed and demonstrate his strength.
+Ed is not as popular around the world as he is in Japan, and pro players here love him for a reason.
+Sahara won Capcom Cup 12 while playing Ed throughout the tournament.
+Quite a few other competitors were on Ed, such as Fuudo, Momochi, and Leshar.
 The fighter has a pretty complicated gameplan, but in skilled hands, Ed is certainly among the SF6 best characters.
+We can see him at many big international events.

 A tier: Strong characters with some flows